codegouvfr/awesome-codegouvfr-tooling/README.md

 ### Generate `publiccode.yml`

-Generate a `publiccode.yml` file for a project given its github repository url, with automatic completion of certain fields from [ecosyste.ms summary API](https://summary.ecosyste.ms/).
+After you quickstarted as explained above, here is how to generate a `publiccode.yml` file given a GitHub repository URL, with automatic completion of certain fields from the [ecosyste.ms summary API](https://summary.ecosyste.ms/):

 ```
 # Generate publiccode.yml for react-dsfr project